 Does eBay report online sales to the IRS?

-As an e-commerce business owner, there are many things you have to worry about — inventory levels, pricing, competition, and platform fees.
-The one thing you shouldn’t have to worry about is your accounting.
+As an e-commerce business owner, there are many things you have to worry about — inventory levels, pricing, or competition.
+The one thing you shouldn’t have to worry about is your accounting and bookkeeping.

 Synder helps simplify your accounting by providing an automated process that imports all transactions from multiple sources such as major marketplaces, payment processors, and POS systems into your accounting software.
 You can sync each individual transaction or, if you have a large volume of sales, you can opt for a daily summary.
 This feature allows you to post a single journal entry per platform with all the important financial information, including taxes, neatly summarized.